 Software updates can help keep your Mac secure and running smoothly.
 When a vulnerability is detected, Apple issues security updates to address it.
 However, other updates can also add new features, fix bugs, or improve performance, so updating is in your best interest regardless of whether you prioritize security.

 The best MDM solutions make it easy to update machines at scale.
 However, if you just manage one or two machines, you can also set them to update automatically.
-Just open System Preferences (System Settings in macOS Ventura), click General > Software Update, and set your macOS update preferences.
+Just open System Settings, click General > Software Update, and set your macOS update preferences.

 Train users